 1.4.
 “Effective Date” means the date the Registrar indicated its agreement to this Agreement.

 1.5.
-“EPP” means the Extensible Provisioning Protocol, which is the protocol used by the Registry System as described in IETF RFC 5730, or such other standard as may be specified by ICANN or Donuts from time to time.
+“EPP” means the Extensible Provisioning Protocol, which is the protocol used by the Registry System as described in IETF RFC 5730, or such other standard as may be specified by ICANN or Identity Digital from time to time.

 1.6.
 “Fees” has the meaning given Section 4.1 of this Agreement, and as further described in Schedule 3 to the Registry Terms & Conditions.